 With the sites we analyzed, this no longer appears to be as important.
 In our dataset, 94% of the pages that won ranks had fewer backlinks than the pages they displaced, and 91% of them had fewer referring domains.

+The same is also true for word count.
 The very low negative correlation confirms that word count or content length alone is not a deciding factor in what Google deems as “helpful” for searchers.

 Surprisingly, even the number of reviews and ratings on a business’s profile don’t correlate particularly strongly with higher ranks.
 Having more reviews or higher ratings doesn’t directly equate to higher rankings; 86% of the results had fewer reviews than the pages they displaced.
 The average rating of businesses associated with the pages that won the ranks was 4.7, as opposed to 4.8 for pages that lost them.